Nurlan199206/ansible-lemp-debian-9/README.md

-# nginx-php-fpm installation on CentOS 6/7 or Ubuntu 16.04LTS
+# nginx-php-fpm installation on Debian 9

 You need minimum 1GB RAM for succesfully run playbook.